Świeradów-Zdrój railway station: Railway lines and platforms

 Świeradów-Zdrój was originally the 4th railway control point on Mirsk–Świeradów Nadleśnictwo railway (7.701 km), and since 2023, it has been the 6th control point (16.494 km) on Gryfów Śląski–Świeradów-Zdrój railway.
 This line, along with the stop, is under the management of the Lower Silesian Roads and Railways Service in Wrocław.

-The Świeradów-Zdrój station consists of a single-edge platform that is 85 meters long, 0.55 meters high, and 4.0 meters wide.
+The Świeradów-Zdrój station consists of a single-edge platform that is 85 m, 55 cm high, and 4 m wide.
 It is equipped with information boards, lighting, and monitoring.
-An 85-meter passing loop is located towards Orłowice.
+An 85 m passing loop is located towards Orłowice.

-Originally, there was a main platform 6 meters wide and a 3-meter-wide island platform.
+Originally, there was a main platform 6 m wide and a 3 m wide island platform.
 The original track layout consisted of a main track, an additional main track, and 4 side tracks, including 2 freight tracks.

 Railway station

 The historic railway station at the Świeradów-Zdrój stop is located at 1 Dworcowa Street and was built along with the construction of the railway line between 1909 and 1911.
 Originally, the building was equipped with ticket offices, a restaurant, office spaces, service apartments, guest rooms, and was also supplied with electricity, water, and sewage.
 Later, it underwent renovations.
 The building also housed the switch tower.

 The building, along with the warehouse and the connector between the two buildings, is listed in the register of immovable monuments of the Lower Silesian Voivodeship under number A/5987.
 It serves as the seat of the cultural institution – the Municipal Cultural Center, Activity, and Promotion of the Gmina Stacja Kultury in Świeradów-Zdrój.